Children's Environmental Health

 - Remove or prevent contact with household sources of lead, such as lead based paint and lead contaminated dust.
 Make sure your child gets all the regular childhood vaccines.

 - Keep your child away from high noise levels, such as very loud toys.
-Visit the National Institutes of Health's Website to learn more about preventing noise-induced hearing loss.

 - Read more about having a healthy pregnancy.
 Read more about protecting children from environmental risks.